Antônio Silva (fighter): Kickboxing

-Silva was scheduled to challenge Greg Tony for World Kickboxing Network Super Heavyweight title at the final day of WKN World Cup 2019 on 30 November 2019 in Auckland, New Zealand.
-The fight was cancelled due to withdrawal of Silva, who wasn't medically cleared after suffering the defeat by knockout in his previous bout.
+Silva was scheduled to challenge Grégory Tony for the World Kickboxing Network Super Heavyweight title at the final day of the WKN World Cup 2019 on 30 November 2019 in Auckland, New Zealand.
+The fight was cancelled due to the withdrawal of Silva, who was not medically cleared after suffering a defeat by knockout in his previous bout.

 Bare-knuckle boxing

 On 16 August 2019, it was announced that Silva had signed a contract with the Bare Knuckle Fighting Championship.
 Subsequently, on 28 August 2019, it was announced that Silva would make his promotional debut headlining BKFC 8 against fellow UFC veteran Gabriel Gonzaga on 19 October 2019.
 He lost the fight by knockout in the second round.

 Personal life

 In late 2020, Silva adopted twin brothers in his native Brazil.